forestdb/forestdb.org/models/adj-order-appendix.md

 So far, we've only considered sets of boxes with cardinality 2, but these patterns hold for sets of greater sizes.
 The following code recreates the analysis reported in Scontras, Degen, and Goodman (2018), which looks at sets with cardinality 2 through 5.

-*Note: this code will take some minutes to run.*
+*Note: This code will take some minutes to run.*

 ~~~~
 ///fold: